New York City Department of Transportation

 The New York City Department of Transportation (NYCDOT) is the agency of the government of New York City responsible for the management of much of New York City's transportation infrastructure.
-Ydanis Rodriguez is the Commissioner of the Department of Transportation, and was appointed by Mayor Eric Adams on January 1, 2022.
-Former Commissioners have included Polly Trottenberg, Janette Sadik-Khan, and Iris Weinshall.
-The NYCDOT has a training center in eastern Queens.
+The NYCDOT established in 1977 under Mayor Abraham Beame through the consolidation of other city agencies, including the former Transportation Administration.
+Mike Flynn is the Commissioner of the Department of Transportation, and was appointed by Mayor Zohran Mamdani on January 1, 2026.
+The agency has a training center in eastern Queens.

 Responsibilities

 The Department of Transportation's responsibilities include day-to-day maintenance of the city's streets, highways, bridges, sidewalks, street signs, traffic signals, and street lights.
 DOT supervises street resurfacing, pothole repair, parking meter installation and maintenance, and municipal parking facility management.
 DOT also operates the Staten Island Ferry.
 DOT is the exclusive provider of day-to-day operations and maintenance on state-maintained roads and highways in city limits, while major repairs and capital improvements on state-owned roads are performed by the State DOT (NYSDOT).
 Both DOT and NYSDOT reserve the right to install signage, signals, and other roadway features on state highways, which then become maintained on a daily basis by DOT.
 DOT sets the speed limit on all roads and highways in the city, including those owned by NYSDOT.

 DOT is also responsible for oversight of transportation-related issues, such as authorizing jitney van services and permits for street construction.
 DOT also advocates for transportation safety issues, including promotion of pedestrian and bicycle safety.

 Its regulations are compiled in title 34 of the New York City Rules.